 The Scholarly Pursuit and Thesis (SPT) course is integrated longitudinally throughout the School of Medicine four-year curriculum.
 It is designed to develop physicians who are life-long learners capable of critical inquiry and medical information literacy to produce physicians for patient-centric care.
 Students will rediscover curiosity and skills needed to understand and use evidence-based approaches for basic and clinical research.
 The students will work closely with mentors they choose, course directors, and faculty to utilize these skills to develop a scholarly research prospectus.
 By the end of the SPT course, students will each write a capstone thesis and present their projects to the community at a research symposium showcasing their findings and innovative ideas for the future of medical research and patient care.

 Mentors and Projects

-1) All mentors will receive an academic affiliation with the TCU and UNTHSC School of Medicine.
+1) All mentors will receive an academic affiliation with the Burnett School of Medicine.
 Mentors with current appointments will be placed at that level and mentors from outside of academia will be usually placed at the rank of Assistant Professor of Medical Education.

-2) An enthusiast and curious student for 4-years who will receive additional research skills/training in the SPT program (see below).
+2) An enthusiastic and curious student for four years who will receive additional research skills/training in the SPT program (see below).
 Many of the students will also have prior experience with research from their time as pre-med in college.

-3) The curriculum design provides education in basic science (year 1) and clinical training (year 2) in an accelerated fashion producing an experience mini-physician to enhance the research team.
+3) The curriculum design provides education in basic science (year 1) and clinical training (year 2) in an accelerated fashion producing an experienced mini-physician to enhance the research team.

 4) Students will have experiences all over Fort Worth with the potential to share or expand your research.